Anisotropic vortex motion and two-dimensional superconducting transition

 In experiments, the critical temperature is typically identified as the temperature at which the resistance exceeds the minimum detectable value, $R_{\mathrm{min}}$.
 Since the resistance depends on the probing current, the observed values of $T_c^x$ and $T_c^y$ will vary with the applied current.
-To investigate how the normalized difference between the two critical temperatures depends on the probing current, we set Eq.\eqref{eq:resistivity_pin} equal to $V_\mathrm{min}/(IR_n)$, where $V_{\mathrm{min}}$ is the minimum resolvable voltage, and solve it numerically.
+To investigate how the normalized difference between the two critical temperatures depends on the probing current, we set Eq.(9) equal to $V_\mathrm{min}/(IR_n)$, where $V_{\mathrm{min}}$ is the minimum resolvable voltage, and solve it numerically.
 By substituting $U_0$ with $U_y$ and $U_x$, we obtain a series of values for $T_c^x$ and $T_c^y$ under different current magnitudes.
-The resulting relationship between $|T_c^x-T_c^y|/(T_c^x+T_c^y)$ and the probing current is shown in Fig.~\ref{figS1}.
+The resulting relationship between $|T_c^x-T_c^y|/(T_c^x+T_c^y)$ and the probing current is shown in Fig.~\ref{fig:anatylical_current_BKT_anisotropy}.
 Obviously, the normalized difference increases with increasing current.
+To further examine the probing-current dependence beyond the simplified analytical treatment of the BKT case, and to include the mixed-state regime on the same footing, we additionally perform direct numerical simulations, as presented in Sec.~III.

+To complement the simplified analytical treatment of the zero-field BKT case in Sec.~II, we perform direct numerical simulations for both the finite-field mixed-state regime and the zero-field BKT regime.
+The corresponding results are summarized in Fig.~\ref{fig:varyJ}.
+In the mixed-state case, we characterize the transition anisotropy by the normalized difference $|H_{c2}^{x}-H_{c2}^{y}|/(H_{c2}^{x}+H_{c2}^{y})$.
+In the BKT case, we use the normalized difference $|T_{c}^{x}-T_{c}^{y}|/(T_{c}^{x}+T_{c}^{y})$.

+For the finite-field mixed-state regime, the direct numerical results show that $|H_{c2}^{x}-H_{c2}^{y}|/(H_{c2}^{x}+H_{c2}^{y})$ decreases monotonically but only mildly with increasing probing current [Fig.~\ref{fig:varyJ}(a)].
+This decreasing trend is consistent with the large-driving-force limit, where the pinning force becomes relatively less important and the directional distinction is expected to weaken.
+The weak magnitude of the decrease follows from Eq.~(4) of the main text: since the resistance is proportional to $|\tilde{v}|/\tilde{J}$, the increase of vortex velocity with increasing driving force is partly compensated by the explicit division by $\tilde{J}$.

+For the zero-field BKT regime, the direct numerical results show that $|T_{c}^{x}-T_{c}^{y}|/(T_{c}^{x}+T_{c}^{y})$ increases monotonically with increasing probing current [Fig.~\ref{fig:varyJ}(b)].
+This behavior is qualitatively consistent with the simplified analytical result in Sec.~II.
+In this case, the dominant effect of increasing current is to generate more current-induced vortex-antivortex excitations, shifting the experimentally determined transition temperatures to lower values, where the pinning-induced suppression factor $1/[I_{0}(\beta U_{0})]^{2}$ in Eq.~(9) of the main text is more sensitive to the barrier height.
+This amplifies the difference between the two directional pinning barriers and increases the normalized anisotropy.

+In the main text, we use a Langevin equation to describe the vortex dynamics.
+It retains the longitudinal viscous drag force, the Lorentz driving force, the vortex-vortex interaction, the pinning force, and thermal fluctuations, while neglecting transverse force terms.
+Here we clarify this approximation.